Francisca-Heii/jobzone-crud/README.md

 # *JobZone*
 JobZone is a website that aims to play a role in bridging the gap between the recruiters and the job seekers.
 The key targeted user is the recruiter and the job seeker.
-Recruiters can advertise their job vacancies to job seekers.
-Job seekers can use the site to search for new job opportunities in their area and profession.
+Recruiters can advertise their job vacancies to job seekers,look for a right candidate who has the right qualification to handle the responsibilities efficiently.
+On the other hand, job seekers can search/find a job where they can apply their skills and knowledge to grow their professional career.
+Job
 ***

 ## *Table of contents*